Card Color Change by David Blaine

 Key features

-• Can be mastered in about a minute, ideal for beginners
+• Can be mastered quickly, often in about a minute

-• Relies on misdirection and timing for deception
+• Relies on misdirection, timing, and confident presentation for maximum effect

 Pros